petrello/sports-tournament-scheduling/README.md

-# 🏈 Modelling and Solving the Sports Tournament Scheduling (STS) problem
+# 🏈 A Multi-Paradigm Approach to the Sports Tournament Scheduling Problem

 > Project work for the "Combinatorial Decision Making and Optimization"
 > course at Alma Mater Studiorum - University of Bologna.